programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 ## Summary

 You have connected to Azure Cognitive Services Computer Vision and transcribed the text from both an image found online and an image stored on your computer.
 In Projects 3 and 4, you added steps to process multiple images and store the transcribed text in a file.
 With Python, you can use a loop to transcribe all the images in a directory or on a series of web pages.
 With what you have learned here, you are able to transcribe a collection of images of handwriting into digital text.
-Automated handwriting transcription makes possible further digital text analysis of documents such as letters, diaries, log books and reports, when manual transcription would be too time consuming.
+Automated handwriting transcription makes possible further digital text analysis of documents such as letters, diaries, logbooks and reports, when manual transcription would be too time consuming.
 You have also learned to use a function in Python to better organize your code.

 For further exploration of the use of handwriting transcription, the coordinate positions of the transcribed text returned by Azure Cognitive Services allow you to transcribe written forms, lists or logs into structured data, like a spreadsheet or database.
 It is even possible to translate these coordinates into geographic coordinates when the text is found on a map.